GPTP-workshop/gptp-workshop.github.io/index.md

 ## Information for Speakers and Authors

 See the [contributions page](contributions.html) for information on preparing presentations and publications, and the [schedule page](schedule.html) for the detailed workshop schedule.

+## Restaurants

+See the [restaurant page](restaurants.html) for information on local restaurants for informal meetings in the evening.